dmolsen/ua-parser-php/README.md

 # ua-parser-php #

-ua-parser-php is a PHP-based pseudo-port of the [ua-parser](http://code.google.com/p/ua-parser/) project. ua-parser-php utilizes the user agents regex YAML file from ua-parser but otherwise creates it's own properties for use in projects. ua-parser-php was created as a new browser-detection library for the browser- and feature-detection library [Detector](https://github.com/dmolsen/Detector).
+`ua-parser-php` is a PHP-based pseudo-port of the [ua-parser](http://code.google.com/p/ua-parser/) project. `ua-parser-php` utilizes the user agents regex YAML file from ua-parser but otherwise uses it's own set of attributes. `ua-parser-php` was created as a new browser-detection library for the browser- and feature-detection library [Detector](https://github.com/dmolsen/Detector).

 If you want, you can [test ua-parser-php](http://uaparser.dmolsen.com/) with your browser.